myleen1213/myleen1213/README.md

 ### - 👋 Hi, I’m Myleen :heart_eyes:
-- 👀 I’m interested in Application development and design
+- 👀 I’m interested in Application development and UX/UI design
-- 🌱 I’m currently learning Android application development in kotlin
+- 🌱 I’m currently learning Android application development in kotlin and
 - 💞️ fun fact - Im a great cook, I love to draw and I am A gamer girl!
 - :speech_balloon: ask me about...
 Anything
-- 📫 How to reach me email - Myleenwill123@gmail.com
+- 📫 How to reach me email - Myleenwilliams1@gmail.com

 <!---